groupdocs-search/GroupDocs.Search-for-.NET/Docs/content/search/net/developer-guide/advanced-usage/searching/synonym-search.md

 To enable synonym search, you must set the [UseSynonymSearch](https://apireference.groupdocs.com/net/search/groupdocs.search.options/searchoptions/properties/usesynonymsearch) property of the [SearchOptions](https://apireference.groupdocs.com/net/search/groupdocs.search.options/searchoptions) class to true.
 By default, synonym search is disabled.

 The default synonym dictionary contains synonyms only for the English language.
-To manage the synonym dictionary, see the [Synonym search]({{< ref "search/net/developer-guide/advanced-usage/searching/synonym-search.md" >}}) page in the [Synonym search]({{< ref "search/net/developer-guide/advanced-usage/searching/synonym-search.md" >}}) section.
+To manage the synonym dictionary, see the [Synonym dictionary]({{< ref "search/net/developer-guide/advanced-usage/managing-dictionaries/synonym-dictionary.md" >}}) page in the [Managing dictionaries]({{< ref "search/net/developer-guide/advanced-usage/managing-dictionaries/_index.md" >}}) section.

 The following example demonstrates the synonym search.